-The Desired Qualifications (Exhibit C) lists the qualifications that will be used to inform all bid proposals.
+The Contractor Questionnaire (Exhibit C) will help inform all bid proposals.
 The RCD may choose the most cost effective proposal that also meets all criteria put forth in this Request for Bids.
 RCD has the right to reject any and all proposals and add alternates if bids do not satisfy the requirements for a complete bid submission.